Once you move out of the house, you’re off the insurance policy.

 Ask your car insurance provider what other options you have for reducing premiums for teen drivers.

-We recommend Geico auto insurance as a top choice for teenage drivers in our Geico review.
+We recommend Geico auto insurance as a top choice for teenage drivers in our Geico auto insurance review.
 Geico has a long list of discounts that can apply to teens, including:

 - Good student discount